-Because of the large-field capabilities of the INTEGRAL instruments and subsystems, INTEGRAL is able to detect electro-magnetic signals coincident with gravitational wave triggers as well as ultra-high energy neutrino events.
-Since the INTEGRAL project has signed a MoUs with the LIGO/VIRGO team and with the IceCube collaboration, such events are taken care of within the project.
-Whenever a GRB alert (Section 4.1.6) coincides with a GW or ultra-high energy neutrino event, the project will handle the data exploration, within the MoU.
-See Section 1.8, for more details.
+Because of the large-field capabilities of the INTEGRAL instruments and subsystems, INTEGRAL is able to detect electro-magnetic signals coincident with GW triggers, UHEN events, as well as, FRBs.
+The INTEGRAL project has signed MoU's/LoI's with the respective teams for an agreement on the handling of a subset of these events.
+Whenever a GRB alert (Section 4.1.6)